 A certain level of knowledge of information systems is increasingly an essential component of the "tool set" for all professional careers.
 Just as a professional needs to be proficient in communications, he/she will also be required to be informed of essentials of information systems.
-Such essentials include the basic make-up of a management information system, its operational principles, and most common applications, relationships between a management information system and the overall business management, as well as major issues in deploying and evaluating management information system.
-This course will serve to lay the groundwork for students to develop solid information system knowledge in their professional careers.
-Prerequisites: Restricted to School of Business majors and premajors.
-Credits: 3(3-0)
+Such essentials include sis is given to the theory of money, interest rates, types of financial intermediaries, central banking, and public control of financial intermediation and markets.
+(Cross-listed with ECON 325).
+Restricted to School of Business majors.
+Others may seek permission from the School of Business.
+Prerequisites: ECON 112 and junior or senior status.
+Credits: 3(3-0) Offered every year.